 The Business of Medicine

-Health care is currently the most dynamic industry in the United States.
-It continues to become more complex through policy changes, managed care consolidation and the growing pressure to manage costs.
-These conditions have created a fundamental desire by physicians to take back control of the health care industry.
-The USC Master of Medical Management (MMM) degree provides the formal business education physicians seek in order to realize their professional goals.
+Healthcare is currently the most dynamic industry in the United States.
+It continues to become more complex through policy changes, managed care consolidation, growing pressure to manage costs and ensuring the quality of care.
+The USC Master of Medical Management (MMM) degree provides the formal business education needed to shape the future and lead in the dynamic environment of today's healthcare industry.

 The MMM program includes four, seven-day residential sessions over a 12 month period.
 During the interim periods between residential sessions, the program includes off-campus projects, assignments, and some modules that are taught in a distance learning format.